I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - Completion rate: Completed tasks ÷ Total tasks × 100 (to first decimal place)

-- MTG/Event participation: Count unique events with [x] mark that meet keyword criteria
+- MTG & Events participation: Count unique events with [x] mark that meet keyword conditions

-- Daily note recording days: Count number of daily notes that exist within target period
+- Daily note recording days: Count number of daily notes in target period

 - Important: Count all numbers accurately.
-Never estimate or approximate.
+Never include estimates or approximations.

 ### Step 4: Create Review File